Fr4nzz/Termux-Fr4nz/INSTALL_RStudio_aarch64.md

 ```

 Open on the phone: `http://127.0.0.1:8787`
-Log in as `root` or any user you created in the container.
+Log in as your desktop user (the one saved in `/etc/ruri/user`) after setting a password with `passwd`.

 ---